euphorie/osha.oiradoc/docs/manuals/editor2.rst

 General
 =======

-This manual as about the ‘admin’ website of the OiRA risk assessment platform, i.e. where developers create risk assessment tools that will be displayed on the ‘client’ website of the OiRA risk assessment platform, where end users (enterprises) access OiRA tools to perform a risk assessment.
+This manual as about the ‘admin’ website (CMS) of the OiRA risk assessment platform, i.e. where developers create risk assessment tools that will be displayed on the ‘client’ website of the OiRA risk assessment platform, where end users (enterprises) access OiRA tools to perform a risk assessment.